-- He may decide to use oral sedation for the special needs patient who is nervous when he comes for the dental check-up and treatment.
-This will make him calm.
+- He may decide to use oral sedation for the special needs patient who is nervous when they come for a dental check-up and treatment.
+This will help relax and calm them.

-- The sedation dentist may prefer to use conscious sedation for the patient with special needs, who becomes restless during the dental treatment.
+- The sedation dentist may prefer to use conscious sedation for patients with special needs who become restless during the dental treatment.
 He will administer this through IV.

-- In a case where the patient needs to undergo extensive treatment, the dentist may choose to use general anesthesia for him.
+- If the patient needs to undergo extensive treatment, the dentist may choose to use general anesthesia.
 This will have a deeper impact and make the patient more relaxed.

 St. Louis Special Needs Dentistry